These lightweight and agile PTZ cameras are a great addition to any live streaming setup

 - The lack of camera feedback on the keyboard LCD is disappointing.
 Particularly with shutter speed, you can find yourself suddenly around 1/5000 speed with a black screen, and when you adjust it back you can end up in slow shutter territory all too easily.
 With a display showing the current speed, you’d be able to stop early.

-Because I actually like these cameras a lot.
-I see a lot of potential.
+Because I actually like these cameras a lot, enough that I’m actually offering them for hire for people to use.
+I believe in them that much, and I still see a lot of potential.